Back to Blog

 Fiverr

 Fiverr has a very interesting (and I’d argue, relatively novel) hiring model.
-Each freelancer on the platform offers “gigs” starting at $5 and up, depending on the complexity of the task.
+Each freelancer on the platform offers “gigs” starting at $5 per hour, depending on the complexity of the task.

 You can pick from categories such as graphic design, writing, web development, audio talent, sales, video production, and a plethora of other services that cover pretty much everything under the sun.

 Meanwhile, freelancers are setting their own packages, prices, and turnaround times as well.
-Fiverr is free to use both for employers and freelancers, but for each successfully completed tasks, the platform keeps 20% of the transaction.
+Fiverr is free to use both for employers and freelancers, but for each successfully completed task, the platform keeps 20% of the transaction.

 How to hire on Fiverr: